 The Forest Service operates a boat launch and fishing access site, as well as a nearby campground.

 Willow Springs is a fairly easy lake to fish.
-There’s a lot of readily-accessible shoreline, and fishing from shore with bait and bobbers is often productive.
+There are a lot of readily accessible shorelines, and fishing from shore with bait and bobbers is often productive.
 Plenty of trout are fooled by spinners and spoons as well.

 Spring and fall provide the best near-shore action, but summer anglers will do well to look a little deeper.